MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-01-25-ha-configuration-for-mfp-on-icp.md

 After the installation is successful, access the ICP console and follow the below procedure to validate the HA scenario

-1. See the list of active nodes which includes master,proxy and worker nodes under **platform -> Nodes**.
+1. See the list of active nodes which includes master, proxy and worker nodes under **platform -> Nodes**.

 ![List of Active Nodes]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/list-of-active-nodes.png)

-2. Bring down active master which is currently acting as leader and assigned with cluster_vip address.
+2. Bring down active master which is currently acting as the leader and is assigned with cluster_vip address.
 The leader can be identified by running `ip a` on each master node.

 ![Run ip a command]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/cluster-vip-address-to-master.png)